Command line options

 Use with the scalar option.

 -v, --volume Enable volume rendering.
 It is only available for 3D image data (vti, dcm, nrrd, mhd files) and will display nothing with other formats.
+It forces coloring.

 -i, --inverse Inverse the linear opacity function used for volume rendering.